 Financing for the project proved more difficult than anticipated.
-(The long-established East & West India Dock Company were already struggling to raise more than half a million pounds in order to transform their City Canal across the Isle of Dogs into a new south dock).
-Two hundred and four acres of land were acquired in order to create fifty-two acres of dock and one hundred and fifty-two acres of wharves and warehouses.
+(The long-established East & West India Dock Company were already struggling to raise more than £500,000 in order to transform their City Canal across the Isle of Dogs into a new south dock).
+Two hundred and four acres of land were acquired in order to create 52 acres of dock and 152 acres of wharves and warehouses.
 The company was forced to enter into finance arrangement fees that increased the amount to be raised but did not achieve the objective.
 Plans were scaled back to two basins and altered to make the project more affordable.
-Work to create the Millwall Dock began in 1866 and completed in a year and a half, employing three thousand construction workers and steam-powered pumping engines to drain the marshy land.
+Work to create the Millwall Dock began in 1866 and completed in a year and a half, employing 3,000 construction workers and steam-powered pumping engines to drain the marshy land.

-When completed, the Millwall Dock had an unusual thirty-six acre inverted L-shaped basin, with an entrance to the river on the west side of the peninsula.
-It was the first of the docks to be created with a dry dock, of four hundred and thirteen feet in length.
+When completed, the Millwall Dock had an unusual 36 acre inverted L-shaped basin, with an entrance to the river on the west side of the peninsula.
+It was the first of the docks to be created with a dry dock, of 413 feet in length.
 The planned entrance to the east never materialized.
-While ships were beginning to grow larger, the Millwall Dock was opened with an entrance lock of only eighty feet in width, which could never be enlarged, forever restricting the size of vessels that could enter.
+While ships were beginning to grow larger, the Millwall Dock was opened with an entrance lock of only 80 feet in width, which could never be enlarged, forever restricting the size of vessels that could enter.

 As with the earlier Victoria Dock, Millwall had rail connection from the beginning, the first to accommodate passengers.
-By that time a branch of the Blackwall Railway passed through the West India Dock down to its terminus at North Greenwich station at the southern tip of the Isle of Dogs, serving the Millwall quays en-route.
-Steam locomotives were banned from the West India Docks as a fire precaution however so trains were pulled by horses on the Isle of Dogs section of the railway in the early years.
+By that time a branch of the Blackwall Railway passed through the West India Docks down to its terminus at North Greenwich station at the southern tip of the Isle of Dogs, serving the Millwall quays en-route.
+Steam locomotives were banned from the West India Docks as a fire precaution, however, so trains were pulled by horses on the Isle of Dogs section of the railway in the early years.